 Culture

-Our first game, we went to an awesome game between the Giants and their interstate rivals, the LA Dodgers.
-The stadium was packed, and the crowd was very lively as chants of “Beat LA” reverberated throughout the stadium during the game.
-Our second game, the Giants shutout the Phillies and Bumgarner had a no-hitter through 6 innings.
-Attendance was a little lower during this mid-week game, but they were still enthusiastic.
+At our first game, we caught an exciting matchup between the Giants and their interstate rivals, the LA Dodgers.
+The stadium was packed, and the atmosphere was electric as chants of “Beat LA” echoed throughout the stands.
+For our second game, the Giants shut out the Phillies, with Madison Bumgarner carrying a no-hitter through six innings.
+Although mid-week attendance was a bit lighter, the fans remained just as enthusiastic.

-The biggest surprise to us was the flocking of seagulls immediately after the game.
-According to an attendant, the seagulls are “on a timer” and know when the game is over and time to feast on ballpark leftovers.
+One of the biggest surprises was the flocking of seagulls immediately after the game.
+According to a stadium attendant, the seagulls are practically “on a timer,” knowing exactly when the final out is called and it’s time to swoop in for a feast on ballpark leftovers.

 Summary & Scoring